Miya Bholat Miya Bholat

 5. Phase your rollout.
 Start with high-impact workflows before expanding into reporting and scheduling automation.

-6. Human judgment still matters.
-Vendor negotiations, coaching, and complex decisions benefit from experience and relationships, not algorithms.
+6. Some decisions stay human-led.
+Vendor negotiations, complex repair-or-replace calls, driver coaching, and strategic budget planning all benefit from experience and relationships, not algorithms.

 Why Fleet Managers Are Turning to Automation Now